Christmas Island Red Crab

 Predators and Prey

-There are so many red crabs that it can’t really be said that the species has natural predators, but it is sometimes taken by the huge coconut crab.
+There are so many red crabs that it can’t be said that the species has natural predators, but it is sometimes taken by the huge coconut crab.
 Christmas Island red crab babies are most at risk for predation.
-While they are part of the zooplankton in the ocean they are eaten by filter feeders such as whale sharks, which time their visits to the coastline with the crab’s breeding season.
+While they are part of the zooplankton in the ocean, they are eaten by filter feeders like whale sharks, which seem to know the time of the breeding season because that’s when they show up on the coast.
 The tiny crabs are also eaten by all kinds of fish and birds.

 The yellow crazy ant, which is an aggressive and invasive species, has not only killed millions of adult crabs but has replaced millions more.
 Though these ants don’t bite or sting, they invade the crab’s burrow and simply overwhelm it with sprays of formic acid.
 When the crab finally dies of exhaustion, the ants devour it.